VoteClimate: Maximise Your Vote To Save The Planet

 It's likely that the political parties with the best climate policies will also have the best overall environmental policies.

 Our mission is to change national policies to tackle climate change.
-In local elections we will urge all members to vote for the Green Party, to demonstrate to the mainstream parties the size of our membership and our motivation to vote.
+In local elections, in most wards, we will urge members to vote for the Green Party, to demonstrate to the mainstream parties the size of our membership and our motivation to vote.
+We may recommend other parties with ambitious climate policies in targeted, marginal wards.

 No. VoteClimate is independent of all political parties.

-No. Greenpeace are not planning to tell people which party to vote for.
+No. Greenpeace do not tell people which party to vote for.
 VoteClimate believes we have maximum influence on manifestos if people agree to follow our voting recommendations.
 But we love Project Climate Vote and urge you to support it.

 We promise never to share your personal data.
 We will ask for the minimum possible data.
 Under GDPR we have to explain what we'll do with your data, and it's an offence to do anything with your data that you haven't agreed to.

-When we take our membership list to the political parties before the next general election, we will release our members' postal district (eg AB1) and what parliamentary constituency they're in.
+When we take our membership numbers to the political parties before an election, we will release our members' postal district (eg AB1) and what parliamentary constituency they're in.
 We keep your name and postcode private.

 The VoteClimate tech is managed by an IT professional with 25 years experience as a data protection officer (DPO) charged with keeping personal data secure.